rodolphe74/SudokuResolver/README.md

 `sudo apt-get install libncurses-dev`

-Run make to compile the program
+Run make to compile the program.